Miguel Fernandez

 Factoring

-A revenue-based finance provider looks at your performance and loans you 2–4x your MRR.
-There’s a fixed return on those loans, so until they are paid in full, they take a fixed percentage from your monthly top line.
 Revenue-based financing is particularly well-suited to e-commerce companies.
 They get a sum of cash, invest it all in marketing, and collect at the end of the funnel.
 If you have long conversion cycles and unclear conversion metrics, it’s very hard to calculate how much you're going to pay.
-If your SaaSCo is growing fast, you end up paying a lot.
-Imagine paying back 2.5x in just a few months.
+If your SaaS company is growing fast, you end up paying a lot.
+Imagine paying back 2.5x what you borrowed in just a few months.

 The non-dilutive solution for SaaS founders